top of page

 • Popayán Reserve coffees (with their bright acidity, caramel, and fruit notes) do well in pour-over methods (V60, Chemex) to highlight their clarity.

-• Quindío microlots, especially fruit-forward or lightly processed ones (e.g., Pink Bourbon), can also shine in filter, or even espresso if roasted appropriately.
+• Quindío microlots, especially fruit-forward or lightly processed ones (e.g., Pink Bourbon), can shine in filter or even espresso if roasted appropriately.

 6. Conclusion

-Colombian Specialty coffee beans culture is rich and multifaceted, and Popayán (in Cauca) and Quindío regions each offer unique glimpses into this world.
-From high-altitude volcanic soils to deeply rooted community traditions, the coffees from these areas reflect not just terroir, but heritage and innovation.
+Colombian Specialty coffee beans culture is rich and multifaceted.
+Popayán (in Cauca) and Quindío regions each offer unique glimpses into this world.
+From high-altitude volcanic soils to deeply rooted community traditions, the coffees from these areas reflect not just terroir but also heritage and innovation.

 Comments